breejesh/project-alpha/README.md

 Simply go to [truenet.cf](http://truenet.cf) and use it via our website.

+## NOTE: The database we have used to analyse queries was last updated on 25th September ,2017.
+Queries pertaining to events occurring post 25th Sept. will not produce accurate results .
+The reason for maintaining an offline database of our sources was to increase speed and efficiency.In the future,we plan to update the database periodically.)

 ## Video demonstration
 Click the below image to view the video